emresertoz/PeriodSuite/README.md

     Magma> ph := PeriodHomotopy([f]: pathfinder2:=true);

-Both have advantages and disadvanteges.
+Both have advantages and disadvantages.
 But we recommend that you use the second one only when the first one doesn't terminate.

 If either of these options are set, you can open the notebook `find_path.ipynb` and run the *first* block to see where the singularities of your families lie \(blue points\) and the path of integration \(red lines\).